Animeshz/keyboard-mouse-kt/README.md

 ## What is KeyboardMouse.kt

-KeyboardMouse.kt is a coroutine-based cross-platform implementation of Global Keyboard and Mouse events, written 100% in Kotlin.
+KeyboardMouse.kt is a coroutine-based cross-platform implementation of Global Keyboard and Mouse interactions, written 100% in Kotlin.

 We aim to provide high-level as well as high-performant low-level access to such APIs.
 Sometimes you have to do some unconventional things, and we want to allow you to do those in concise, safe and supported way.